mxomasuku/blog_portfolio/content/blog/firebase-auth-session-cookies.md

 ### Step 2: Create `emulated-auth.ts`

-Here’s the file that does the magic:
+Here's the file that does the magic:

 ```ts
 // utils/emulated-auth.ts